 Mr. Perkins, who is an ordained minister, remains active in Christian ministries serving as an elder in his home church and frequently filling pulpits across the country.
 He is a board member of Caring to Love Ministries, one of Louisiana’s largest pregnancy resource centers, a trustee of Louisiana College and a member of the Louisiana Commission on Law Enforcement.
 Additionally, he serves as president of the Council for National Policy.

 An effective communicator, Mr. Perkins is the host of a daily, nationally syndicated radio show, Washington Watch with Tony Perkins.
 He frequently appears as a guest on national news programs and talk shows.
 In addition, he has been a guest speaker for respected organizations across the country.
-He is the author of No Fear: Real Stories of a Courageous New Generation Standing for Truth, set to release in September 2015.
+He is the author of No Fear: Real Stories of a Courageous New Generation Standing for Truth.

 A veteran of the United States Marine Corps and a former police officer, Mr. Perkins brings a unique perspective to the public policy process.
 In addition to domestic law enforcement, he oversaw the training of hundreds of international police officers as the general manager for a Washington, D.C.-based firm contracted by the U.S. Department of State to provide the training and services in anti-terrorism.